 - Geographic location was not consistently associated with being obese or at risk.

 - The family’s socioeconomic status didn’t seem to make a difference at 9 months of age.
 But by age 2, the kids in the bottom economic 20 percent were most likely to be obese or at risk, while those in the top 20 percent were least likely to be obese or at risk.

 No one is suggesting that babies be put on a diet.

 But knowing more about the demographic characteristics of very young children who are more likely to become obese could help health officials and parents prevent later health troubles by promoting healthier eating and lifestyle choices.

-Healthy, Hunger-Free Kids Act of 2010 Fact Sheet
+Healthy, Hunger-Free Kids Act of 2010 Fact Sheet and Editorial Perspective

 The Healthy, Hunger-Free Kids Act of 2010 represents a major step forward in our nation’s effort to provide all children with healthy food in schools.
 Increasingly schools are playing a central role in children’s health.
 Over 31 million children receive meals through the school lunch program and many children receive most, if not all, of their meals at school.
 With over seventeen million children living in food insecure households and one out of every three children in America now considered overweight or obese, schools often are on the front lines of our national challenge to combat childhood obesity and improve children’s overall health.
 This legislation includes significant improvements that will help provide children with healthier and more nutritious food options, educate children about making healthy food choices, and teach children healthy habits that can last a lifetime.